kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

 The pandemic has been a terrible event and we have friends who have suffered health-wise and job-wise from it.
 I'm thankful that we've been able to stay healthy as a family and remained at our jobs.

-## 2020 Reflection
+## 2020 Positives

-I'm an optimistic and positive person and even though 2020 was a dumpster fire for the world, it helps me to focus on the many moments for me as an individual and us a family that were positive.
+I'm an optimistic and positive person and even though 2020 was a dumpster fire for the world at large, it helps me to focus on the many moments for me as an individual and us a family that were positive.

 - 👩‍💻 My work turned 100% remote which for _me_ was a positive and a long-time goal that I want to maintain going forward.
 - 🌲 We spent a lot of time exploring locally, in Minneapolis.
 I think we visited at least a dozen new-to-us parks and outdoor areas around the metro.